 A member who wishes to request the creation of an interim committee should contact either the OLLS or the Legislative Council staff.

 Yes.
 Committees created in statute like the Transportation Legislation Review Committee meet every interim.
-There are also other committees that are appointed to meet for multiple interims, such as the Legislative Oversight Committee Concerning the Treatment of Persons with Mental Illness in the Criminal and Juvenile Justice Systems.
+There are also other committees that are appointed to meet for multiple interims, such as the Legislative Oversight Committee Concerning the Treatment of Persons with Mental Health Disorders in the Criminal and Juvenile Justice Systems.

 No. The letter requesting an interim committee or the bill creating an interim committee specifies how many members of the General Assembly will serve on the interim committee and who will appoint them.
 The person making the appointments will select who among the members of the General Assembly will serve on the interim committee.